 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates AYLA, MYOV, USER, AGFS

-Ayala Pharmaceuticals, Inc. (NASDAQ: AYLA)’s merger with Advaxis, Inc. Upon completion of the merger, Ayala stockholders would own approximately 62.5% of the combined company’s outstanding common stock.
+Ayala Pharmaceuticals, Inc. AYLA's merger with Advaxis, Inc. Upon completion of the merger, Ayala stockholders would own approximately 62.5% of the combined company's outstanding common stock.
 If you are an Ayala shareholder, click here to learn more about your rights and options.

-UserTesting, Inc. (NYSE: USER)’s sale to Thoma Bravo for $7.50 per share.
+UserTesting, Inc. USER's sale to Thoma Bravo for $7.50 per share.
 If you are a UserTesting shareholder, click here to learn more about your rights and options.

-AgroFresh Solutions, Inc. (NASDAQ: AGFS)’s proposed sale to Paine Schwartz Partners for $3.00 per share in cash.
+AgroFresh Solutions, Inc. AGFS's proposed sale to Paine Schwartz Partners for $3.00 per share in cash.
 If you are an AgroFresh shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.